numbpill3d/wirebase-social/README.md

    - `NODE_ENV`: `production`
    - `SESSION_SECRET`: (generate a random string)
    - `PORT`: `10000` (or use Render assigned port)
-   - `MONGODB_URI`: (your MongoDB connection string)
+   - `SUPABASE_URL`: your Supabase project URL
+   - `SUPABASE_KEY`: your anon key
+   - `SUPABASE_SERVICE_KEY`: your service role key
+   - `SUPABASE_DB_PASSWORD`: your database password

-3. Create a MongoDB database and connect it to your service
+3. Create a Supabase project and connect it to your service using the variables above

 ## Customization